 We are not currently undertaking any consultations on neighbourhood plans.

 On 2 February the Councils Cabinet agreed to undertake a referendum on the Odiham and North Warnborough Neighbourhood Plan.
-It is anticipated that this will take place on 4 May 2017 but further details will be available on the Odiham webpage.
+This will take place on 4 May 2017 and further details will be available on the Odiham webpage.